tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 But here we want to focus on what happens behind the scenes.

 **Note**: Instead of using the last two lines, you could have used the `uvicorn` command, and that's what you would normally do.
-But for this example it will be useful to see everything from the point of view of the `python` command.
+But for this example, it will be useful to see everything from the point of view of the `python` command.

 ### How Python works